 This course will suit students who enjoy learning in a variety of different ways.
-Both practical, hands on based tasks as well as more traditional theory based activities are undertaken, including how to compose using Logic Pro 9 and Sibelius 6 software on Apple iMac platforms.
+Both practical, hands on based tasks as well as more traditional theory-based activities are undertaken, including how to compose music using software.
 Understanding how to read and analyse music from a range of different cultures / periods of history is a significant part of the course.